Complete Your Profile

 |Thursday, October 22, 12:30 - 1:30 PM ET||Jump Start the Job Search with TPE, Part 3: Articulating Your Value||"So, tell me about yourself.
 How would you add value to this job?
 Department?
 Institution?"
 This important session will help participants reflect on how they add value to positions and the profession, with practical strategies as to how to best articular that value throughout the job search process.
 Often, strong candidates are unable to properly showcase their value, or explain how their experience would benefit the position to which they are applying.
 This session will help job seekers think about what they need to do to stand out in all stages of their job search.|

 |Thursday, October 29, 12:30 - 1:30 PM ET||Jump Start the Job Search with TPE, Part 4: Making Connections and Next Steps||A well-done job search is not unlike a well-done student/campus program.
 You wouldn't implement a new initiative on campus without proper planning or including other people in the process.
 Yet, most people enter the job search and start applying without prior planning or making the right connections.
 It's only October, but now is the time to start the job search planning process.
 This session will focus on the often-overlooked elements of the job search including: making connections to people (who, how where, why?), strategies for researching positions and organizing a job search, reflecting on "for now" and longer-term goals, and creating an action plan around fill experience gaps over the next few months.|

-NASPA is offering a 20% discount on the newly released, Careers in Student Affairs: A Holistic Guide to Professional Development in Higher Education.
-Use code CSAM17 any time between October 1 and October 31, 2017 at 11:59pm EST to take advantage of this offer.
+NASPA is offering a 20% discount on publications Beginning Your Journey: A Guide for New Professionals in Student Affairs and Careers in Student Affairs: A Holistic Guide to Professional Development in Higher Education.
+Use code CSAM20 any time between October 1 and October 31, 2020 at 11:59pm EST to take advantage of this offer.
 Please note that this excludes shipping costs and cannot be combined with other offers.